intel/rust-spdm/readme.md

 # rust-spdm

+NOTE: This project is moved to https://github.com/ccc-spdm-tools/spdm-rs.
+This repo will be achieved as read-only.

 This project provides a Rust language implementation of [SPDM](https://www.dmtf.org/standards/spdm), [IDE_KM](https://pcisig.com/integrity-and-data-encryption-ide-ecn-%E2%80%93-revision) and [TDISP](https://pcisig.com/tee-device-interface-security-protocol-tdisp).
 These protocols are used to facilitate direct device assignment for Trusted Execution